 Review of "Pay-to-Play" Practices.
 Under the Advisers Act, an adviser is prohibited from providing advisory services for compensation to a government entity (either directly or through a pooled investment vehicle) for two years if the adviser or certain of its executives or employees make a political contribution to an elected official who is in a position to influence the selection of the adviser.
 Applicable rules further prohibit an advisory firm and certain executives and employees from soliciting or coordinating campaign contributions from others for elected officials (or to political parties in the state or locality where the adviser is seeking business) in a position to influence the selection of the adviser.
-Under the rules, advisers are prohibited from paying a third party to solicit government clients on behalf of the adviser unless such party is an SEC-registered investment adviser or a broker-dealer or municipal advisor subject to similar restrictions.
+Under the rules, advisers are prohibited from paying a third-party to solicit government clients on behalf of the adviser unless such party is an SEC-registered investment adviser or a broker-dealer or municipal advisor subject to similar restrictions.
 In addition to applying to advisers registered under the Advisers Act, these rules apply to exempt reporting advisers and exempt foreign private advisers.
-Effective April 1, 2015, the applicable Advisers Act rules will prohibit an investment adviser from paying a FINRA member firm to solicit a government entity for investment advisory services unless the FINRA member firm is subject to an equivalent FINRA pay-to-play rule or otherwise meets the definition of a "regulated person" under the Advisers Act rule.
-In November 2014, FINRA proposed new "pay-to-play" rules that would regulate the activities of FINRA member firms engaging in distribution or solicitation activities with government entities on behalf of investment advisers.
-These FINRA rules are designed to address this requirement under the Advisers Act rule.
-For more information, see our client alert available here.
+The applicable Advisers Act rules prohibit an investment adviser from paying a FINRA member firm to solicit a government entity for investment advisory services unless the FINRA member firm is subject to an equivalent FINRA pay-to-play rule or otherwise meets the definition of a "regulated person" under the Advisers Act rule.
+The staff of the SEC stated that it would not recommend enforcement action against investment advisers for payments to third-party solicitors until the effective date of a FINRA pay-to-play rule.
+In November 2014, FINRA proposed new pay-to-play rules designed to address this requirement under the Advisers Act rule.
+The proposed FINRA rules would, if adopted, regulate the activities of FINRA member firms engaging in distribution or solicitation activities with government entities on behalf of investment advisers.
+In December 2015, FINRA filed revised pay-to-play rules with the SEC for approval.
+For more information, see our Client Alert available here.
+If the SEC approves the revised rules, FINRA will publish an effective date by which member firms should modify their compliance programs to align with the new rules.
 Advisers that currently or may in the future provide advisory services to a government entity should periodically review their current recordkeeping and other practices in light of the applicable restrictions.